Healthy Heart Toolkit and Research: Results

 A large and robust body of research has been published in peer-reviewed journal articles by EPA and EPA-funded scientists on the health effects of air pollution, including the heart, nervous and vascular systems.

-This research has shown that long-term exposure to fine particle pollution, known as PM2.5, can impact heart disease.
+This research has shown that exposure to fine particle pollution, known as PM2.5, can impact heart disease.
 Particles are emitted year-round from motor vehicles, power plants, industries, and naturally from forest fires.
 PM also develops from chemical reactions in sunlight from vapor and gaseous pollutants.

 Published Research Highlights